2025-ilaria/project-/conclusion.md

 Generating **RDF triples** was also challenging: identifying the correct **predicates** and creating the right **prompts** required multiple iterations and a deep understanding of both the ontology and the models.

-**📌How we overcame it** ➡️ Comparison, asking LLMs, analyzing existing triples.
+**📌How we overcame it** ➡️ Asking LLMs and analyzing existing triples.

 ---